-You can also get them through private insurance policies if you’re self-employed or underinsured.
-With private policies, the payment is usually a fixed amount, but sometimes it’s a percentage of your earnings.
+You can also get LTD through private insurance policies if you are self-employed or underinsured.
+With private policies, the payment is usually a fixed amount — but sometimes it’s a percentage of your earnings.

 You apply for LTD by filling out forms and sending them to the insurer.
 Once again, you’ll probably have three forms.
 There should be one for you, your employer, and your doctor.
 And again, it’s your job to submit them.
-You won’t get a decision until the insurer gets all the forms.
+You won’t get a decision until the insurer receives all the forms.

-You can appeal a denial, just as with an STD claim.
-Your LTD plan may allow two to three internal appeals.
-After, you'd need to do an appeal hearing with an outside judge — or a lawsuit.
+You can appeal a denial, just like an STD claim.
+Your LTD plan may allow to do two to three internal appeals.
+After, you would need to do an appeal hearing with an outside judge (external appeal).

 CPP benefits cover permanent disability.
 If you qualify, then you can get paid until age 65.
-Currently, payments range from $600 to $1,300 per month.
-The amount is based on how much you paid into the program.
+The payment ranges for 2022 are $524.64 to $1,457.45 per month.
+The amount you receive is based on how much you paid into the program.
 The more you contribute, the more you’ll get back.
-Just like with EI, if you had a job with a paycheque, then you paid into CPP.
+Similar to EI, if you had a job with a paycheque, you paid into CPP.

 To qualify for CPP disability, you must have the right amount of credits.
 You can get credits by credit splitting with a former spouse or paying into another country’s pension plan.
-Or, you can qualify for credits if you left work to raise a child.
+Or, you can qualify for credits if you leave work to raise a child.

 You can get LTD and CPP at the same time.
-The LTD insurer usually has the right to offset your payments by the same amount, however.
+However, the LTD insurer usually has the right to offset your payments by the same amount.
 For example, if you get $900 from CPP disability, your insurer can reduce its payment by $900 for the same month.

 Even with enough credits, you still need to prove that your disability is “severe and prolonged.”
 A severe disability prevents you from regularly working a paying job.
 A prolonged disability has little hope for improvement.